gravitational/teleport/rfd/0180-sso-mfa.md

 undertaking, and would be best if we implemented different simplified flow for different IdPs.
 I am going to leave this out of scope, though it would be a welcome improvement.

+#### Github Connector

+Github's OIDC provider does not provide any sophisticated MFA configuration.
+From what I can tell from the [documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps), you can only do the basic github 2fa login flow.
+There is no support for MFA acr values like okta, or customized web flows with MFA like Auth0.
+Therefore Github connectors will be left out of the initial implementation.